 If convicted on firearms charges, you could wind up with a record that reflects a dangerous criminal.
 Your best choice is hire an experienced defense lawyer to protect your rights.

 Philadelphia Weapon Charge Lawyer

-The skilled defense lawyers at Alva & Shuttleworth, LLC will fight for your liberty if you are accused of illegally possessing any kind of weapon.
+The skilled defense lawyers at Alva Foster & Moscow, LLC will fight for your liberty if you are accused of illegally possessing any kind of weapon.
 Prosecutors must prove all elements of their case beyond a reasonable doubt.
 We will question their evidence, how they obtained it and any other relevant matter, seeking to get your charges reduced or dismissed.
 Our skilled team fights zealously for the rights of gun owners.
-Call us today at Alva & Shuttleworth, LLC to schedule a consultation.
+Call us today at Alva Foster & Moscow, LLC to schedule a consultation.

 We represent men and women throughout Pennsylvania, including Philadelphia, Montgomery, Bucks, Chester, and Delaware Counties.
 We also serve New Jersey.

 Pennsylvania Weapons Charges Information Center

 - People Who May Not Possess a Firearm in Philadelphia

 Under Pa.
 Cons.
 Stat.
 Title 18 § 908, it is a crime to even possess an "offensive weapon" unless you are a law enforcement officer or otherwise licensed or permitted to carry one.
 An offensive weapon is defined to include a bomb, grenade, machine gun or automatic weapon, sawed-off shotgun, switchblade, brass knuckles, silencer, stun gun, taser or any other weapon that is made to implement serious bodily injury and which serves "no common lawful purpose."
 You generally cannot successfully argue that a machine gun or other weapon is used for self-defense, even if that is your purpose in possessing it.